Crime Scene (South Korean TV series)

 Crime Scene is a South Korean variety program with Hong Jin-ho, Park Ji-yoon, NS Yoon-G, Jun Hyun-moo, Lim Bang-geul, and Kang Yong-suk as the cast for the first season.
 The first season consists of 10 episodes and aired on JTBC from May 10 to July 12, 2014.

 Hong Jin-ho and Park Ji-yoon returned for the second season.
 Together with new members Jang Jin, Jang Dong-min and Hani, the five of them formed the cast for the second season.
 The second season was aired on Wednesdays at 23:00 (KST) from April 1 to June 24, 2015.
 This is the first season to have the detective's assistant starting from Season 2 with actor Choi Won-myeong serves as the detective's assistant.

 A third season began airing on April 28, 2017, with a preview episode a week earlier.
-It features returning cast members, Park Ji-yoon and Jang Jin, as well as newcomers, Kim Ji-hoon, Yang Se-hyung and Jung Eun-ji, with actor Kim Min-Gue became the detective's assistant for the third season.
+It features returning cast members, Park Ji-yoon and Jang Jin, as well as newcomers, Kim Ji-hoon, Yang Se-hyung and Jung Eun-ji, with actor Kim Min-gue became the detective's assistant for the third season.
 The season ended on July 14, 2017.

 The series made its return for the fourth season in 2024, titled Crime Scene Returns, with both Park Ji-yoon and Jang Jin returning from the third season, and Jang Dong-min returning from the second season.
 They are joined by newcomers, Key of Shinee, Joo Hyun-young and An Yu-jin of Ive.
 The detective's assistant in this season is portrayed by singer Lee Jin-woo of Ghost9.
 The season premiered on TVING on February 9, 2024.
-PD Yoon Hyun-joon confirmed that the fourth season of Crime Scene will not features several guests for the entire season due to time constraint as the fourth season already have 3 new cast members.
+PD Yoon Hyun-joon confirmed that the fourth season of Crime Scene will not feature additional guests for the entire season due to time constraint as the fourth season already had 3 new cast members.

 The fifth season, titled Crime Scene Zero, will be returning on Netflix, with Jang Jin, Park Ji-yoon, Jang Dong-min and An Yu-jin returning from the fourth season, and Kim Ji-hoon returning from the third season.
 The sixth player's slot will be filled by different special guests for each episode.
 The detective's assistant for this season would be portrayed by Minhee of Cravity.
 Crime Scene Zero was released worldwide simultaneously on Netflix on September 23, 2025, with new episodes sequentially released every Tuesday for the next three weeks.
 This is the first season to not feature newcomers as all the cast members were returned from previous seasons.

+On January 13, 2026, Netflix and PD Yoon Hyun-joon announced that the series will be renewed for its sixth season with both the words "Beginning" and "Evolution" being chosen as the main keywords.